 Detail, Morphochromes, Christine Davis, 2019

 Davis' work includes an installation of a cabinet of curiosities housed in her studio, along with a large work/canvas covered with actual butterfly wings.
 Like Rachel Ruysch, Davis grew up in a science household, which entailed a life of travel and study of the natural world.
-The work I illustrate here is a detail of her Morphochromes (2019).
-If you missed our talk, you can learn more about Davis here, who characterises this work as: 'Inspired by a Borges story “Tlön, Uqbar, Orbius Tertius, re-interpreting a work from 2003 where a dissolve sequence of astronomy slides shows the universe at different wave lengths, projected onto a suspended screen of Morpho butterflies.
+The work illustrated here is a detail of her Morphochromes (2019).
+If you missed this talk, you can learn more about Davis here, who characterises this work as: 'Inspired by a Borges story “Tlön, Uqbar, Orbius Tertius, re-interpreting a work from 2003 where a dissolve sequence of astronomy slides shows the universe at different wave lengths, projected onto a suspended screen of Morpho butterflies.
 Pinned into a grid and animated by the shifting light, documentation of the heavens and classification of wildlife are overlaid in a system of ordering and symmetry that is at once mystical and sadistic, absurd and universal.'
 The dark psychology at work in Davis' imagery, spun into the mystical and beautiful, is no doubt just as 'curious' as those fashioned centuries ago.